 A Satyr Head Magicians prop made by us about 10 years ago and performed regularly on stage in the USA is coming up for sale at Potter & Potter auction in the USA on the 16th of December.
 It has traditional brass clockwork mechanism and produces cards from the mouth and the top of the head.
 We are not the sellers but I hope it does well! https://potterauctions.com/pdf/Catalog_055_web.pdf

-A short film about The House of Automata by Edinburgh photographer Euan Myles and film maker Jonnie Lewis.
-They wanted to capture the magic and appeal of automata in a documentary film set in our North of Scotland workshop.
+A short film about The House of Automata by acclaimed Edinburgh photographer Euan Myles and ace film maker Jonnie Lewis (Trainspotting 2).
+They capture the magic and appeal of automata in this 6minute documentary film set in our North of Scotland workshop.
+(I never thought I would be skipping through the woods in the sunset clutching Bontems Singing birdcages!).
 Click HERE to view the film on vimeo.

 - Page 1 of 2